7 March 2018

 6 March 2018

-Six of the Surrey residents awarded British Empire Medals in the New Year Honours List 2018 – Mrs Betty Johnson, Mrs Adele Silvey and Mrs Patricia Venton (front row, left to right) and Mr Paul Roy, Mrs Kerstin Wheeler and Mr Martin Thompson (back row, left to right) – attended an Investiture at Loseley House.
-They are seen in this photograph with the Lord-Lieutenant of Surrey, Mr Michael More-Molyneux, who presented the medals in the historic Great Hall.
+Six of the Surrey residents awarded British Empire Medals in the New Year Honours List 2018 – Mrs Betty Johnson, Mrs Adele Silvey and Mrs Patricia Venton (front row, left to right) and Mr Paul Roy, Mrs Kerstin Wheeler and Mr Martin Thompson (back row, left to right) – attended an Investiture at Loseley House on 6th March 2018.
+They are seen in the photograph (above left) with HM Lord-Lieutenant of Surrey, Mr Michael More-Molyneux, who presented the medals in the historic Great Hall.
+On 28th March, the Lord-Lieutenant conducted another BEM investiture, at which Mr Richard Cleaves (above centre) and Mr John Looby (above right) received their medals.
 The British Empire Medal rewards a sustained, local contribution by a citizen, or innovative, high-impact work of a relatively short duration.

 19 February 2018